usdot-fhwa-stol/v2x-ros-driver/v2x_ros_driver/README.md

 docker pull usdotfhwastol/v2x-ros-driver:<latest-release-tag>
 ```
 *Latest release tag can be obtained from github tags.
 Docker images are tagged with the same tag.*
-#### Note: The repository was recently renamed and until a new release is available, users may use usdotfhwastol/carma-cohda-dsrc-driver:latest which builds older versions of this code base but is manufacturer and DSRC/C-V2X agnostic.
+#### Note: The repository was recently renamed and until a new release is available, users may use usdotfhwastol/carma-cohda-dsrc-driver:carma-system-4.5.0 which builds an older versions of this code base but is manufacturer and DSRC/C-V2X agnostic.

 2. Run the Docker image

 ```
-docker run -it --network host usdotfhwastol/v2x-ros-driver:latest
+docker run -it --network host usdotfhwastol/v2x-ros-driver:<latest_release_tag_from_github>
 ```